-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 12.1 What is the applicable data protection regime in your jurisdiction and what specific implications does this have for insurance companies?

-Specifically in the financial services sector, the Financial Services Authority (OJK) has issued OJK Circular Letter 14/SEOJK.07/2014 regarding Confidentiality and Security of Consumer Data and/or Personal Information ('SE OJK 14/2014').
-SE OJK 14/2014 principally prohibits any financial service providers, including insurance companies, from providing data and/or personal information about their consumers by any means to any third parties, except with the consent of the consumers or as required by applicable laws and regulations.
+Specifically in the financial services sector, the Financial Services Authority (OJK) has issued OJK Circular Letter 14/SEOJK.07/2014 regarding the Confidentiality and Security of Consumer Data and/or Personal Information ('SE OJK 14/2014').
+SE OJK 14/2014 principally prohibits any financial service providers – including insurance companies – from providing data and/or personal information about their consumers by any means to any third parties, except with the consent of the consumers or as required by applicable laws and regulations.

-POJK 4/2021 requires insurance companies, in implementing information technology, to ensure the following:

-- The obtainment, processing, utilisation, storage, renewal and/or disclosure of consumers' personal data are carried out based on the consent of the consumer concerned, unless stipulated otherwise by the provisions of laws and regulations; and

-- The utilisation or disclosure of consumers' personal data accords with the purposes communicated to consumers at the time of the data collection.
+OJK Regulation 4/POJK.05/2021 regarding Implementation of Risk Management in the Use of Information Technology by Non-Bank Financial Service Institutions, as partially revoked ('POJK 4/2021'), requires insurance companies, in implementing information technology, to ensure that the utilisation or disclosure of consumers' personal data accords with the purposes communicated to consumers at the time of the data collection.

 POJK 4/2021 also requires insurance companies with total assets of between IDR 500 billion and IDR 1 trillion or more than IDR 1 trillion to set up their own data centre in Indonesia.
 (The use of an overseas data centre is allowed only for certain purposes and is subject to OJK approval.)
 Insurance companies with total assets of up to IDR 500 billion might also be asked to set up a data centre if there is a need to improve the implementation of risk management during the use of information technology.